ghbjingli/Getting-and-Cleaning-Data-Project/CodeBook.md

 The following are the 79 variable names:

-timeBodyAccelerometerMeanX
+timeBodyAccelerometerMeanX - Numeric from 0 to 1
-timeBodyAccelerometerMeanY
+timeBodyAccelerometerMeanY - Numeric from -1 to 0
-timeBodyAccelerometerMeanZ
+timeBodyAccelerometerMeanZ - Numeric from -1 to 0
-timeBodyAccelerometerStdX
+timeBodyAccelerometerStdX - Numeric from -1 to 1
-timeBodyAccelerometerStdY
+timeBodyAccelerometerStdY - Numeric from -1 to 1
-timeBodyAccelerometerStdZ
+timeBodyAccelerometerStdZ - Numeric from -1 to 1
-timeGravityAccelerometerMeanX
+timeGravityAccelerometerMeanX - Numeric from -1 to 1
-timeGravityAccelerometerMeanY
+timeGravityAccelerometerMeanY - Numeric from -1 to 1
-timeGravityAccelerometerMeanZ
+timeGravityAccelerometerMeanZ - Numeric from -1 to 1
-timeGravityAccelerometerStdX
+timeGravityAccelerometerStdX - Numeric from -1 to 0
-timeGravityAccelerometerStdY
+timeGravityAccelerometerStdY - Numeric from -1 to 0
-timeGravityAccelerometerStdZ
+timeGravityAccelerometerStdZ - Numeric from -1 to 0
-timeBodyAccelerometerJerkMeanX
+timeBodyAccelerometerJerkMeanX - Numeric from 0 to 1
-timeBodyAccelerometerJerkMeanY
+timeBodyAccelerometerJerkMeanY - Numeric from -1 to 1
-timeBodyAccelerometerJerkMeanZ
+timeBodyAccelerometerJerkMeanZ - Numeric from -1 to 1
-timeBodyAccelerometerJerkStdX
+timeBodyAccelerometerJerkStdX - Numeric from -1 to 1
-timeBodyAccelerometerJerkStdY
+timeBodyAccelerometerJerkStdY - Numeric from -1 to 1
-timeBodyAccelerometerJerkStdZ
+timeBodyAccelerometerJerkStdZ - Numeric from -1 to 1
-timeBodyGyroscopeMeanX
+timeBodyGyroscopeMeanX - Numeric from -1 to 1
-timeBodyGyroscopeMeanY
+timeBodyGyroscopeMeanY - Numeric from -1 to 1
-timeBodyGyroscopeMeanZ
+timeBodyGyroscopeMeanZ - Numeric from -1 to 1
-timeBodyGyroscopeStdX
+timeBodyGyroscopeStdX - Numeric from -1 to 1
-timeBodyGyroscopeStdY
+timeBodyGyroscopeStdY - Numeric from -1 to 1
-timeBodyGyroscopeStdZ
+timeBodyGyroscopeStdZ - Numeric from -1 to 1
-timeBodyGyroscopeJerkMeanX
+timeBodyGyroscopeJerkMeanX - Numeric from -1 to 0
-timeBodyGyroscopeJerkMeanY
+timeBodyGyroscopeJerkMeanY - Numeric from -1 to 0
-timeBodyGyroscopeJerkMeanZ
+timeBodyGyroscopeJerkMeanZ - Numeric from -1 to 0
-timeBodyGyroscopeJerkStdX
+timeBodyGyroscopeJerkStdX - Numeric from -1 to 1
-timeBodyGyroscopeJerkStdY
+timeBodyGyroscopeJerkStdY - Numeric from -1 to 1
-timeBodyGyroscopeJerkStdZ
+timeBodyGyroscopeJerkStdZ - Numeric from -1 to 1
-timeBodyAccelerometerMagnitudeMean
+timeBodyAccelerometerMagnitudeMean - Numeric from -1 to 1
-timeBodyAccelerometerMagnitudeStd
+timeBodyAccelerometerMagnitudeStd - Numeric from -1 to 1
-timeGravityAccelerometerMagnitudeMean
+timeGravityAccelerometerMagnitudeMean - Numeric from -1 to 1
-timeGravityAccelerometerMagnitudeStd
+timeGravityAccelerometerMagnitudeStd - Numeric from -1 to 1
-timeBodyAccelerometerJerkMagnitudeMean
+timeBodyAccelerometerJerkMagnitudeMean - Numeric from -1 to 1
-timeBodyAccelerometerJerkMagnitudeStd
+timeBodyAccelerometerJerkMagnitudeStd - Numeric from -1 to 1
-timeBodyGyroscopeMagnitudeMean
+timeBodyGyroscopeMagnitudeMean - Numeric from -1 to 1
-timeBodyGyroscopeMagnitudeStd
+timeBodyGyroscopeMagnitudeStd - Numeric from -1 to 1
-timeBodyGyroscopeJerkMagnitudeMean
+timeBodyGyroscopeJerkMagnitudeMean - Numeric from -1 to 1
-timeBodyGyroscopeJerkMagnitudeStd
+timeBodyGyroscopeJerkMagnitudeStd - Numeric from -1 to 1
-frequencyBodyAccelerometerMeanX
+frequencyBodyAccelerometerMeanX - Numeric from -1 to 1
-frequencyBodyAccelerometerMeanY
+frequencyBodyAccelerometerMeanY - Numeric from -1 to 1
-frequencyBodyAccelerometerMeanZ
+frequencyBodyAccelerometerMeanZ - Numeric from -1 to 1
-frequencyBodyAccelerometerStdX
+frequencyBodyAccelerometerStdX - Numeric from -1 to 1
-frequencyBodyAccelerometerStdY
+frequencyBodyAccelerometerStdY - Numeric from -1 to 1
-frequencyBodyAccelerometerStdZ
+frequencyBodyAccelerometerStdZ - Numeric from -1 to 1
-frequencyBodyAccelerometerMeanFreqX
+frequencyBodyAccelerometerMeanFreqX - Numeric from -1 to 1
-frequencyBodyAccelerometerMeanFreqY
+frequencyBodyAccelerometerMeanFreqY - Numeric from -1 to 1
-frequencyBodyAccelerometerMeanFreqZ
+frequencyBodyAccelerometerMeanFreqZ - Numeric from -1 to 1
-frequencyBodyAccelerometerJerkMeanX
+frequencyBodyAccelerometerJerkMeanX - Numeric from -1 to 1
-frequencyBodyAccelerometerJerkMeanY
+frequencyBodyAccelerometerJerkMeanY - Numeric from -1 to 1
-frequencyBodyAccelerometerJerkMeanZ
+frequencyBodyAccelerometerJerkMeanZ - Numeric from -1 to 1
-frequencyBodyAccelerometerJerkStdX
+frequencyBodyAccelerometerJerkStdX - Numeric from -1 to 1
-frequencyBodyAccelerometerJerkStdY
+frequencyBodyAccelerometerJerkStdY - Numeric from -1 to 1
-frequencyBodyAccelerometerJerkStdZ
+frequencyBodyAccelerometerJerkStdZ - Numeric from -1 to 0
-frequencyBodyAccelerometerJerkMeanFreqX
+frequencyBodyAccelerometerJerkMeanFreqX - Numeric from -1 to 1
-frequencyBodyAccelerometerJerkMeanFreqY
+frequencyBodyAccelerometerJerkMeanFreqY - Numeric from -1 to 1
-frequencyBodyAccelerometerJerkMeanFreqZ
+frequencyBodyAccelerometerJerkMeanFreqZ - Numeric from -1 to 1
-frequencyBodyGyroscopeMeanX
+frequencyBodyGyroscopeMeanX - Numeric from -1 to 1
-frequencyBodyGyroscopeMeanY
+frequencyBodyGyroscopeMeanY - Numeric from -1 to 1
-frequencyBodyGyroscopeMeanZ
+frequencyBodyGyroscopeMeanZ - Numeric from -1 to 1
-frequencyBodyGyroscopeStdX
+frequencyBodyGyroscopeStdX - Numeric from -1 to 1
-frequencyBodyGyroscopeStdY
+frequencyBodyGyroscopeStdY - Numeric from -1 to 1
-frequencyBodyGyroscopeStdZ
+frequencyBodyGyroscopeStdZ - Numeric from -1 to 1
-frequencyBodyGyroscopeMeanFreqX
+frequencyBodyGyroscopeMeanFreqX - Numeric from -1 to 1
-frequencyBodyGyroscopeMeanFreqY
+frequencyBodyGyroscopeMeanFreqY - Numeric from -1 to 1
-frequencyBodyGyroscopeMeanFreqZ
+frequencyBodyGyroscopeMeanFreqZ - Numeric from -1 to 1
-frequencyBodyAccelerometerMagnitudeMean
+frequencyBodyAccelerometerMagnitudeMean - Numeric from -1 to 1
-frequencyBodyAccelerometerMagnitudeStd
+frequencyBodyAccelerometerMagnitudeStd - Numeric from -1 to 1
-frequencyBodyAccelerometerMagnitudeMeanFreq
+frequencyBodyAccelerometerMagnitudeMeanFreq - Numeric from -1 to 1
-frequencyBodyAccelerometerJerkMagnitudeMean
+frequencyBodyAccelerometerJerkMagnitudeMean - Numeric from -1 to 1
-frequencyBodyAccelerometerJerkMagnitudeStd
+frequencyBodyAccelerometerJerkMagnitudeStd - Numeric from -1 to 1
-frequencyBodyAccelerometerJerkMagnitudeMeanFreq
+frequencyBodyAccelerometerJerkMagnitudeMeanFreq - Numeric from -1 to 1
-frequencyBodyGyroscopeMagnitudeMean
+frequencyBodyGyroscopeMagnitudeMean - Numeric from -1 to 1
-frequencyBodyGyroscopeMagnitudeStd
+frequencyBodyGyroscopeMagnitudeStd - Numeric from -1 to 1
-frequencyBodyGyroscopeMagnitudeMeanFreq
+frequencyBodyGyroscopeMagnitudeMeanFreq - Numeric from -1 to 1
-frequencyBodyGyroscopeJerkMagnitudeMean
+frequencyBodyGyroscopeJerkMagnitudeMean - Numeric from -1 to 1
-frequencyBodyGyroscopeJerkMagnitudeStd
+frequencyBodyGyroscopeJerkMagnitudeStd - Numeric from -1 to 1
-frequencyBodyGyroscopeJerkMagnitudeMeanFreq
+frequencyBodyGyroscopeJerkMagnitudeMeanFreq - Numeric from -1 to 1